-Geese may not be the first thought when considering a pet.
-Falling into the farm animal category, many people would not think of a goose as anything more than your typical barnyard fowl.
+Geese may not be your first thought when considering a pet.
+Many people don’t think of a goose as anything more than a typical barnyard fowl.

-You may be surprised to learn that geese can make great pets.
-As with any pet though, you will need to make sure your lifestyle is suitable for that animal.
+You may be surprised to learn that geese can make great pets!
+As with any pet, though, you will need to make sure your lifestyle is suitable for this animal.

 It’s important to note that geese are not for everyone.
 There are many things to take into consideration before choosing a goose as your pet.